Anuraggupta07/CrackVision---Software-Integrated-Bridge-Inspection/README.md

 - Machine Learning

 ## License
-This project is licensed under the [insert license] License.
+This project is licensed under the MIT License.
 See the LICENSE.md file for details.